-The TPO Planning Area component of the Long Range Transportation Plan must be updated on a four-year cycle according to current federal transportation planning regulations.
-However, due to federal air quality conformity standards, the next update will be completed in June of 2009.
+The Long Range Transportation Plan must be updated on a four-year cycle according to current SAFETEA-LU regulations.
+However, due to federal air quality conformity standards, the next update will be completed in June 2009.

-Adoption of amendments to the Plan will follow the TPO's policy for public participation.
-Amendments to the Plan require sponsorship by a member of the TPO Technical Committee, Executive Board, RTPC, or TPO staff.
+Adoption of amendments to the plan will follow the TPO's policy for public participation.
+Amendments to the plan require sponsorship by a member of the TPO Technical Committee, Executive Board, South RPO or TPO staff.
 Such amendments should define purpose and need, financial constraint, and air quality conformity, if appropriate.

-The Plan update or amendment will be advertised to the public through public notices and published in local and regional newspapers, including publications that target specific groups such as minorities and Spanish-speaking audiences.
-These will be given a minimum 14-day comment period prior to adoption.
-The TPO Technical Committee, Southern RTPO, and Executive Board will also accept comments at their public meetings.
-The Technical Committee, Southern RTPO, and Executive Board will be advised of any public comments and the disposition of them at their meetings.
-The Technical Committee will make a recommendation on the Plan or amendment to the Southern RTPO and Executive Board at a public meeting.
-The Southern RTPO and Executive Board will then act to approve, reject, or defer approval at a public meeting.
+The plan update or amendment will be advertised to the public through public notices and published in local and regional newspapers, including publications that target specific groups such as minorities and Spanish-speaking audiences.
+These will be given a minimum 30-day comment period prior to adoption.
+The TPO Technical Committee, South RPO and Executive Board will also accept comments at their public meetings.
+The Technical Committee, South RPO and Executive Board will be advised of any public comments and the disposition of them at their meetings.
+The Technical Committee will make a recommendation on the update or amendment to the South RPO and Executive Board at a public meeting.
+The South RPO and Executive Board will then act to approve, reject or defer approval at a public meeting.

-The Plan or amendment adopted by the TPO Executive Board that requires an air quality conformity determination is not effective until FHWA and FTA, in consultation with EPA, give final approval.
+The update or amendment adopted by the TPO Executive Board that requires an air quality conformity determination is not effective until FHWA and FTA, in consultation with EPA, give final approval.
 These approvals may require up to 45 days from the date of submission to these agencies.